kaisenlinux/manpages-dev/category/Backup/duplicity.md

               Chunk size (in MB) used for S3 multipart uploads.
 Make this smaller than --volsize to maximize the use of your bandwidth.
 For example, a chunk size of 10MB with a volsize of 30MB will result in 3 chunks per volume upload.

-              This has no effect when using the newer boto3 backend.

               See also A NOTE ON AMAZON S3 below.

        --s3-multipart-max-procs